tidyverse/tidyverse.org/content/google_privacy_policy.md

   * [gmailr](https://cran.r-project.org/package=gmailr) wraps the [Gmail API](https://developers.google.com/gmail/api/)
   * [googlesheets4](https://googlesheets4.tidyverse.org) wraps the [Sheets API](https://developers.google.com/sheets/api/) *not released yet*

-All of these packages are governed by the common policies recorded here.
+All of these packages are governed by common policies recorded here.
+These packages use resources that live in a Google Cloud Platform project named after the gargle package, referred to as the GARGLE_PROJECT below.

 Your use of Google APIs with these packages is subject to each API's respective terms of service <https://developers.google.com/terms/>.